 Projects

-- Neural mechanisms self and externally generated visual information, using two photon imaging
+- Neural mechanisms of self and externally generated visual information, using two photon imaging

 - Neural mechanisms of visual processing in freely moving animals, using wireless electrophysiology